alteryx/evalml/docs/source/api_reference.rst

 Scalers
 -------

-Scalers are transformers that transform and standardize the range of data.
+Scalers transform and standardize the range of data.

 .. autosummary::
     :toctree: generated